Rajawali/Rajawali/README.md

 ### News

+**11/16/2016**
+`Bombshell 1.1.777` has been released.
+It fixes a small number of bugs and adds a Scan Line post processing effect (thanks @contriteobserver).

 **11/15/2016**
 One of the developers (@jwoolston) is now offering consulting/development services, particularly related to Rajawali.
 Details will be handled on a case by case basis but everything from paid assistance debugging to development of specific modifications or full apps using Rajawali are possible.
 To be clear, support on the Issues page is always free, however it is handled on a lower priority basis.
 Any development which happens under a paid contract is subject to whatever copyright terms the client specifies to the extent they are compatible with the licensing terms of Rajawali (see [LICENSE.txt](./LICENSE.txt))